tjensen/vim-enforce/README.md

 # Vim Enforce Script Syntax

-This plugin provides basic syntax highlighting support for Enforce Script, the scripting language by Bohemia Interactive's
+This plugin provides basic syntax highlighting support for Enforce Script, the scripting language used by Bohemia Interactive's [Enfusion engine](https://community.bistudio.com/wiki/Enfusion).
-[Enfusion engine](https://community.bistudio.com/wiki/Enfusion).

 The script syntax is documented at